afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 	- *Step-03*: Complete solution, i.e. add calculations.

 ## Assignment:
+[todo: a simple string operations can be added]

 *Note*: Assignment 1 will be used as a model to practice submission rules and procedure.